MarioR9/FrontEndWordPress/README.md

 # WordPress
-i will be using free panthom server
+i will be using free panthom server free version